Michael Delahoyde

 6 -- "Foweles in the frith."

 (c.
-1270) The alliteration in the first two lines indicates harmony among the birds and fish.
+1270) The alliteration in the first two lines indicates harmony among the birds and fish in their own respective natural elements.
 Although the third line starts with "And" instead of "But," the human seems out of sync because of the "sorwe," which we take automatically to mean lovesickness.
 (So this is a love song with no mention of love in it.)
 "And I must grow mad" or "And I, man, grow mad"?
 Is it "best of bone and blood" or "beast of bone and blood"?
+The final line's defamiliarization technique captures the bewilderment of lover, perhaps -- an attempt to objectify the beloved in physical mortal terms.

 11 -- Chaucer's "Complaint to his Purse."